zacfermanis/UdaMan/.specs/competition-creation/tasks.md

 - [x] **1.5** Add database indexes for performance optimization (creator_id, status, dates, event_type, participant roles)
 - [x] **1.6** Set up database triggers for updated_at timestamps and metadata updates

-**Status**: Database migration file created but not yet applied to the database.
-Migration is ready for deployment.
+**Status**: ✅ Database migration has been successfully applied to the database.
+All competition tables are now active and functional.

 ### 2. Competition Service Layer
 - [x] **2.1** Create CompetitionService class with CRUD operations